This Basic Cream Soap Formula is a medium-density soft soap — perfect for exfoliants and other additives.

 - 2.4 oz. potassium hydroxide (KOH)

 PLUS 1 oz. (by weight) liquid glycerin USP

 Using a stick blender, blend for 1-2 minutes at a time, allowing the blender to rest for 2-3 minutes before whipping again.
 The mix may take 5-10 minutes to become homogenous.
-About halfway through the mixing, add your essential oils mix, if using.
+About halfway through the mixing, add you’re essential oils mix, if using.

 There is a danger of separation if you do not mix long enough.
 You will eventually develop an instinctual feel for “trace” with these materials.
-In the meantime, the best way to describe trace in a whipped cream soap in that it is much thicker than regular cold process soap when it traces.
+In the meantime, the best way to describe trace in a whipped cream soap is that it is much thicker than regular cold process soap when it traces.
 You will also note a shift in creaminess when the soap is at trace.

 When your soap has been traced, pour into waiting for sterile wide-mouth jars or tubes.
 Allow standing for approximately 7-10 days before using.

 Test pH.
 It should be around the pH 8-9 range.